top of page

 7. Some providers will receive a health care stipend and other benefits such as a 401k, holiday and yearly bonuses, toll fees, gym memberships, stipends for enrichment classes, and other perks such as coffee cards and discounts to local businesses depending on where the family works.

-Payroll // This is not something she offers, though many companies provide this service.
+PAYROLL// This is not something that is completed through the agency, though many companies provide this service.
 Kyla highly recommends Homepay.
 All clients of The Nanny Consultant receive 1 month free.
 It is $59 per month to use this service.
 They handle taxes and payroll.

-Areas Serviced // We service not only the Seattle area, we also service Whatcom, Snohomish, Grays Harbor, Pierce, Island, Kitsap, Walla Walla, Spokane, and Chelan Counties.
+AREAS SERVICED // The Nanny Consultant service's not only the Seattle area, we also service Whatcom, Snohomish, Grays Harbor, Pierce, Island, Kitsap, Walla Walla, Spokane, and Chelan Counties.
+In addition, she does many out of state placements as well.

-Contract // Yes, and we believe we have the best one available on the market.
+CONTRACT// Yes, and I believe I have the best one available on the market.
 It is packed full of valuable content that will assist you and your nanny through the first year.
 After the first year, you will want to revisit and update the contract to reflect the coming year.
 Check out our blog all about what should be included in your Nanny Parent Contract here: What to Include in a Nanny Parent Contract

 Examples are at $25 per hour and time and a half at the rate of $37.50.